-Located in north-western India, Rajasthan is the country’s largest state by area.
-At 342,239 km, it encompasses 11 per cent of the total geographical area of the country.
+Located in north-western India, Rajasthan is the largest state by area.
+At 342,239 km, it encompasses 11 per cent of the total geographical area of India.
 Along with this large area comes a wide and diverse topography: rolling sand dunes, fertile plains, rocky, undulating regions and even some forested areas.
 Still, a large proportion of the state is arid, and Rajasthan is home to India’s biggest desert, the Thar.

-Over recent decades, successive Rajasthan governments have shown a commitment to address the state’s many development concerns, especially those of children, adolescents and women.
-They have instituted the Girl Child Policy of 2012, to ensure the survival, growth and development and empowerment of girls, and have taken a lead in child labour programmes through a rare initiative to raise the bar on child labour from 14 to 18 years.
+Over recent decades, successive Rajasthan state governments have shown a commitment to address the state’s many development concerns, especially those of children, adolescents and women.
+They have instituted the Girl Child Policy of 2012, to ensure the survival, growth and development and empowerment of girls, and have taken a lead in prevention of child labour programmes through a rare initiative to raise the bar on child labour from 14 to 18 years.

 Rajasthan has been at the forefront of India’s economic reforms and is now among the country’s six fastest-growing states.
 Its main economy is agriculture, but industrial sectors such as textiles and vegetable oil and dye production also contribute significantly to the state’s Gross Domestic Product (GDP).
 Rajasthan has a thriving tourism industry thanks to its reputation at the “Land of Kings”.
 A strong royal past has left the state with many centuries-old palaces and princely estates to visit.
 Tourism accounts for 15 per cent of Rajasthan’s economy.

 Advancing children’s rights and well-being